Indian Forest Service 2025: Your Complete Exam Guide for Success

 • The payment of fees is not required for SC/ST/PWD/ex-service people.

-• You can download and print a copy of the application form when the application fees have been successfully paid.
-In the future, it will be helpful if there is a problem with the admit card.
+• After successfully paying the application fees, you can download and print a copy of the application form.
+This will be helpful if there is a problem with the admit card in the future.

-After the UPSC IFoS Prelims Results are out, applicants who qualify for the Mains test must reapply for the Main test.
+After the UPSC IFoS Prelims Results are out, applicants who qualify for the Main test must reapply.
 Similar steps must be taken to apply, and only through the official website.

 • Photograph and signature scans,